 - The pandemic has added fuel to pre-existing structural trends such as an increased focus on sustainability, rising inequality within and across nations, and the dominance of e-commerce at the expense of traditional retail. - The pandemic has focused attention on underappreciated sustainability-related factors and supply chain resilience. - It has also accelerated "winner takes all" dynamics that have led to the outperformance of a handful of tech giants in recent years.
-Yet we see tech exposures as having long-term structural tailwinds despite their increased valuations. - The pandemic has heightened the focus on inequalities within and across countries due to the varying quality of public health infrastructure particularly across EMs and access to healthcare. - Market implication: Strategically we prefer sustainable assets amid a growing societal preference for sustainability.
+We see tech as having long-term structural tailwinds despite its increased valuations, yet it could face challenges from higher corporate taxes and tighter regulation under a united Democratic government. - The pandemic has heightened the focus on inequalities within and across countries due to the varying quality of public health infrastructure particularly across EMs and access to healthcare. - Market implication: Strategically we prefer sustainable assets amid a growing societal preference for sustainability.
 Tactically we take a barbell approach, favoring quality stocks balanced with selected cyclical exposures.